 American Express Gold Card

 If you’re not too worried about your financial forecast, the American Express Gold Card is a fantastic option to maximize points on everyday purchases.
 The earn rate on this charge card is a staggering 4x in both supermarkets and restaurants.
 Once the coronavirus scare dies down, this card also makes a great travel companion, with 3x MR points on flights booked through amextravel.com, $100 in statement credits for incidental fees on the airline of your choice, and no foreign transaction fees.
-American Express is offering a signup bonus of 35,000 MR points when you spend $4,000 on eligible purchases within the first three months, which easily offsetsthe $250 annual fee.
+American Express is offering a generous signup bonus.

 TL;DR: Earn lots of points during the coronavirus outbreak